- Life & Money

 When you’re in a committed relationship, you share your life with your partner.
-Sometimes you want to do everything with your partner.
-Sometimes you just need a little space too.
+But while there will be times when you’ll want to do everything together, there will be others when you just need some space.
 The same can be true when it comes to your finances.
-That leads to one of the great questions every couple in a long-term relationship must answer: should you use a joint bank account?
+That leads to one of the great questions every couple in a long-term relationship must answer: Should you use a joint bank account?

 The answer will be different for every couple and situation.
-But here we run down the pros and cons of joint bank accounts and separate accounts to give you some things to consider when you think through what may work best for you.
+Below, we break down the pros and cons of joint bank accounts and separate accounts to give you some things to consider when you think through what may work best for you.

 How do joint bank accounts work?